 1. Inspect Your Home For Potential Issues

-Once you’ve applied the repairs, leave them 7 to 10 days in order to let it cure fully.
-This way, it’ll be full ready for painting and won’t come away as you update the color.
+Once you’ve applied the repairs, leave them for 7 to 10 days in order to let it cure fully.
+This way, it’ll be fully ready for painting and won’t come away as you update the color.